gerardd33/Tidy/docs/Guide.md

 ## Actions

+Let's first talk for a moment about expressions.
+All of the Tidy's constructs that appear inside methods are expressions, e.g.: arithmetic expressions, *ifs*, *foreach*, an action call, a local value definition etc. That means they all return some value (similarly to Scala) and there are no purely imperative statements.
+There exists, however, a division into purely functional and non-pure expressions.
+The latter cannot be used inside functions, inside the purely functional ones and in a few other places that expect pure expressions (to avoid confusing and unpredictible code).

-Actions behave more or less like normal Scala methods in Scala.
-They can be composed of several expressions.
-Each expression is evaluated separately and the evaluation result of the last expression is the value returned by the method.
-The expression can for example be an arithmetic expression, an *if*, *foreach* etc., an action call or a local value definition.
+Actions can be composed of several expressions.
+They behave very much like normal Scala methods, that is, each expression is evaluated separately and the evaluation result of the last expression is the value returned by the method.
 Let's add some actions to our example:

 ```
 mutable class Student {